stevekm/nextflow-demos/bin-dir-container-debugging/README.md

 This demo uses the `python:3` Docker container to execute a custom script, `bin/divide.py`, on a series of values.
 One set of values results in a divide by zero error.

-The error can be fixed by simply updating the `divide.py` script to use a `try/except` to catch the error.
+The error can be fixed by updating the `divide.py` script to use a `try/except` to catch the error.

 In this way, we can easily debug custom scripts used in a Nextflow pipeline without having to rebuild the container image that holds their runtime requirements.